neat-log/neat-log/README.md

 [![travis][travis-image]][travis-url]
 [![standard][standard-image]][standard-url]

 A neat logger for command line tools, inspired by [Choo](https://github.com/yoshuawuyts/choo)!
 I've heard so much about how awesome front-end javascript has gotten, I wanted to bring some of that magic to command line applications.
+Used in the [Dat](https://github.com/datproject/dat) command line tool.

 * Use tagged template literals to output to console log.
 * Automatically diff template output with existing console (via [ansi-diff-stream](https://github.com/mafintosh/ansi-diff-stream))